mlummus/Glacier_Index/README.md

 ## GCM_standard_deviation.py
 `GCM_standard_deviation.py` Calculates and plots the standard deviation across the GCMs.
 Used to make Supplementary Figures 3 and 4.

+## sensitivity_suite.py
+`sensitivity_suite.py` is a heavy hitter.
+This code does the weight sweep, Monte Carlo simulation to analyze the functional form of the Glacier Index averaging, variance decomposition, divergence between scenarios, and seasonal breakdown.
+Analysis done here informs section 2.4 of the manuscript.